rrmerugu-archive/topic-suggestor/README.md

 A light-weight python module, that generate suggested topics for a given topic from the sources like google, bing.

+Have plans to add suggestions based on NLP .

 ```python

 from topic_suggestor import get_suggestions